Badafest/samrachana-web/README.md

     > Although you can install Samrachana as an executable application, I don't recommend that right now.

-    To install Samrachana on Windows, you can download installer from [here](https://link-to-installer) and simply run it.
+    To install Samrachana on Windows, you can download installer from [here](https://github.com/Badafest/samrachana-web/releases/download/v1.0.0/samrachana-1.0.0.Setup.exe) and simply run it.
 After the installation is completed, you can launch Samrachana just like you launch any other software.

+    > Samrachana is installed in `~/AppData/Local/samrachana` by default.
+To uninsall it, tun this command on your terminal:

+    ```
+    remove-item ~/AppData/Local/samrachana
+    ```

 2.  ##### MacOS, Linux or other OS [^1]

     [^1]: Installers for these systems will be available soon.

     At the moment, no installer is available for operration systems other than windows.
-So, the only option is to [build from source](#build-from-source).
+So, the only option is to [setup development](#setup-development).

-3.  ##### Build from source [^2]
+3.  ##### Setup Development [^2]

     [^2]: If you want to contribute, please refer [For Developers](#for-developers) section.

-    If you just want to try out Samrachana, or want to contribute to this repository, the best way to install it is to build from scratch.
-You can follow these steps to build from source:
+    If you just want to try out Samrachana, or want to contribute to this repository, the best way to install it is this way.
+You can follow these steps to setup development environment:

     1. Install `Python3.8.5` in your computer.
 [Official Downloads](https://www.python.org/ftp/python/3.8.5)
     2. Install `Node 18` in your computre.
 [Official Downloads](https://nodejs.org/dist/v18.13.0)